brozorec/smart-account-sign/README.md

   --account $SMART_ACCOUNT
 ```

-### Step 6: Transfer Tokens from Smart Account Using CLI
+### Step 6: Transfer Tokens from Smart Account Using the CLI plugin

 Now use this CLI tool to transfer tokens from the smart account to the receiver.
 The smart account will require authorization from one or both signers.